Choosing eyeglasses that suit your personality and lifestyle

-Because people generally recognize you by your face, the eyeglasses you choose to wear are a very real part of your identity.
+Because people generally recognize you by your face, the eyeglasses you wear are a very real part of your identity.

 Eyeglasses can help people see the real you, or they can help create the image you want.
 The key is to find the right eyeglass frames to match your personality and lifestyle.

-Are you a fast-paced businessperson, an active outdoor enthusiast, a busy mom, a retired senior or a student?
-Are you a creative person, such as an artist or writer?
+Are you an executive, business owner or public relations professional?
+Perhaps you're an active outdoor enthusiast, a busy mom, a retired senior or a student?
+Or maybe you are a creative person, such as an artist or writer.

 Or, like most people, do you have a lifestyle that encompasses a number of different activities, interests and personality traits?